WRF-Chem-Polar/WRF-infra/doc/style-guides/bash.md

 Here we do not write system-level code; we write user-level code.
 We do not need portabaly outside of Bash because any self-respecting user-oriented Unix-like system has a Bash interpreter.
 We prefer cleaner, less error-prone code.
 We therefore do not restrain ourselves from using Bash-specific syntax.

+## Max column width

+When reasonably achievable, try to make line lengths < 80 characters.

+Rationale:

+- it is admittedly easier to work on code if the line length is not too long (easier to read, to look at files side-by-side, etc).
+- the same limit is enforced (by Ruff) for Python code in this repository, so things will look consistent.

 ## Indentation

 Use 4 spaces (no tabs) for each level of indentation.